cositools/cosi-data-challenges/README.md

   <summary>Extragalactic</summary>

 ## Extragalactic Data Challenges
-There is one Key Objective for Extragalactic science with COSI:
+There is one key objective for extragalactic science with COSI:
 1. Constrain geometries and emission processes in Active Galactic Nuclei (AGN) <br />

 While the main science goals for COSI are not directly related to many extragalactic sources, there is no doubt that COSI’s unique energy range will bring compelling new observations.